What are we doing?

 How will Public Safety Entities (PSEs) know when PSCS will be available for their use?

-A transition plan is being developed by Bell and will be communicated to Manitoba to ensure Manitoba Government Departments know what their responsibilities are and when they will be transitioned from FleetNet services and the VHF network to PSCS.
+A transition plan is in place to ensure Manitoba Government Departments know what their responsibilities are and when they will be transitioned from FleetNet services and the VHF network to PSCS.

 What does PSCS offer subscribers?